 Christian is a representative for a pharmaceutical and medical equipment company in London.
 It is the turbulent winter of 1978 when the story opens, but the times are not trying for Chris in any political way; rather he is at wits’ end regarding his lifeless marriage and has half-heartedly decided to look for a prostitute one day on the way home from work.
 He spots an attractive woman, suitably dressed for her supposed trade, standing by the road but “pretending to wait for someone”—and on that note of indeterminacy, we are off to the races in terms of the novel’s intellectual structure, as the woman’s recollections in the next chapter confirm.

 The woman’s name is Roza, and from this sinister—or infantile, but lacking the comic thrust that was likely intended—initial encounter, a close relationship sprouts.
-Chris often drops by Roza’s dilapidated squatters’ building for tea, or coffee, or wine, and Roza spends most of the book telling him stories about her life.
+Chris often drops by Roza’s dilapidated squatters’ building for tea or coffee or wine, and Roza spends most of the book telling him stories about her life.
 Their friendship is tender, but one cannot help but notice that various clocks are ticking within the story, and the relationship, like Roza’s persona and even her country, is not destined to last.

 Roza is from Serbia and she is a Partisan’s daughter, meaning her father took part in World War II on the side of the communist-led Partisans of Josip Broz Tito.
 After the Nazis were defeated, Tito established a maverick socialist system in Yugoslavia, and her father became a low-ranking official of the secret police—albeit one of a more Stalinist ilk than that of most Partisans or successive generations of communists.
 Roza’s colorful father looms large in her memories, a Serbian-inflected incarnation of the new order in Yugoslavia.
 (He is, appropriately, the old order by the 1980s, and one increasingly fragile after Tito’s death in 1980.)

 As a girl Roza was steeped in the folklore and earthy village life of her native land, and we learn about her exploratory sexual encounters with her Slovene friend Tasha and her first great love with a Croatian student named Alex.
 Roza made a successful start to her studies in Zagreb but didn’t finish; she wants to go to England as a tourist and then stay there illegally to work, but in order to make enough money for the trip she must first work in a timber yard in rural Bosnia.
-She hates it there, and eventually leaves Yugoslavia via the Slovene border to Trieste, where she finagles a spot on the yacht of an Englishman named Francis.
+She hates it there and eventually leaves Yugoslavia via the Slovenian border to Trieste, where she finagles a spot on the yacht of an Englishman named Francis.
 The sea journey is fittingly breathtaking in its sex and general adventure.
 Then, in the English Channel, when it becomes obvious that Roza has no visa for the U.K., Francis grudgingly sneaks her up the Thames.
 They live together in his village for two years, until Roza gets bored and moves to London by herself.

 Roza ends up working at the improbably named Bergonzi’s Pussycat Hostess Paradise Club, where she falls into the prostitution the owner touted as “optional” after she is brutally kidnapped and raped by two clients.
 She ends up having two abortions and feeling very much adrift in an unreal subterranean life; finally, with her big trunk full of the money thrown her way by men frustrated with their wives and marriages, she calls it quits.
-Her healing process begins when she becomes housemates with an awkward young actor dubbed The Bob Dylan Upstairs, with whom she shares poetry and (not surprisingly if you know de Bernières’ oeuvre) a heartwarming friendship with a dog.
+Her healing process begins when she becomes housemates with an awkward young actor dubbed The Bob Dylan Upstairs, with whom she shares poetry and (not surprisingly if you know de Bernières’s oeuvre) a heartwarming friendship with a dog.
 Roza is living off her proceeds, and only sometimes bored, when she gets to know Chris.

 For his part, her English visitor enjoys his visits to Roza’s house, platonic as they are.
 His affection for her grows, accompanied by shock at her stories, but he nonetheless continues to save up money in case he eventually wants to buy her affections.
 He also enjoys chatting with Roza’s bohemian housemate.
 Ultimately, these encounters with the domestic and international Other represented by Roza and the BDU change Chris but little; he does, though, note that his childhood seemed bland compared to Roza’s and lament that he knows little about foreign lands.
 Chris thus takes to reading a lot about the Balkans and eventually travels there several times.